tksridharan007/chat_bot/README.md

 2. Go to the folder where you have downloaded the python
 3. Then Upgrade the PIP(Latest Version)
 4. Then install re by using the following command

           " pip install re "
-5. The command prompt will shw the output
+5. The command prompt will show the output

           " re has been successfully installed "

 The code is a simple chatbot that acts as a basic calculator.
 The chatbot interacts with the user by taking input from them, processing it, and providing a response based on the input.